ariga/atlas/doc/md/reference.md

-      --dir string              select migration directory using URL format (default "file://migrations") --dir-format string       select migration file format (default "atlas") --lock-timeout duration   set how long to wait for the database lock (default 10s)
+      --dir string              select migration directory using URL format (default "file://migrations") --dir-format string       select migration file format (default "atlas") --lock-timeout duration   set how long to wait for the database lock (default 10s) --tag string              tag to push the directory with

 ```